magicmq/pyspigot-documentation/docs/projects/writingprojects.md

 ## Project Errors and Exceptions

-Errors and exceptions in projects function in the same way as they do for single-file scripts, except that for exceptions that occur in a module other than the main module of the project, the traceback will include the full call stack (with the last line being the module that caused/raised/threw the exception).
+Errors and exceptions in projects function in the same way as they do for single-file scripts, except that for exceptions that occur in a module other than the main module of the project, the traceback will include the full call stack.
+The last line will be module that most directly caused/raised/threw the exception.

 For defailed information, see the [section on script errors and exceptions for single-file scripts](../scripts/writingscripts.md/#script-errors-and-exceptions).